GeraldSun/RADAR/README.md

 ---

-## Data
+## Requesting the Full Dataset

-The repository contains **example data** for two cases.
-The full RADAR dataset (50 de-identified abdominal CT examinations with expert annotations) is subject to a Data Use Agreement.
+The example files in this folder are provided for reference only.
+The full RADAR dataset contains 50 de-identified cases and is subject to a Data Use Agreement (DUA).
+To request access to the full dataset, please contact: zhaoyis@uw.edu and melihay@uw.edu

-See [`data/`](data/) for format documentation and access instructions.
+Your request should include your name, institutional affiliation, and a brief description of your intended use.
+A signed DUA is required before data will be released.

+Participants in the ImageCLEFmed MEDIQA-CORE 2026 shared task may access the dataset through the official competition platform.

 ---